-In the following discussion, we give a quick overview of userlevel messaging.
+In the following discussion, we give a quick overview of user-level messaging since it is important for the rest of the discussion.
 We then present the (exact) coscheduling model followed by the native operating system scheduler at each node that is modeled as the core around which the dynamic coscheduling mechanisms are structured.
 Finally, the details of the different coscheduling heuristics are presented.
-All the models have been designed and developed based on our implementation [10, 11] of these mechanisms on an actual Sun Solaris cluster connected by Myrinet.
+All the models have been designed and developed based on our implementation [23, 24] of these mechanisms on an actual Sun Solaris cluster connected by Myrinet.